705 S. New Street

 Research and national trends indicate that universities are moving to more inclusive language of community-engaged learning, or community-based learning, to incorporate all types of service-learning under one umbrella term and adopting the Furco Model (2001).
 The Furco Model has been incorporated into service-learning planning and development at more than 300 colleges and universities worldwide.
 Moving forward, this model will guide and shape the way West Chester University develops and assesses service-learning courses and course sections.

-In collaboration with the Center for International Programs, the Office of Service-Learning and Volunteer Programs trains university staff and students to organize international Alternative Break Trips.
+In collaboration with the Center for International Programs, the Office of Service-Learning and Volunteer Programs regularly assists faculty and staff interested in creating and implenting service-learning abroad programs.
 These are trips coordinated during spring break, winter break, or summer sessions and are geared towards students interested in public service.
+More information about the current service-learning abroad programs can be found here.

 If you are interested in coordinating an international Alternative Break Trip, please contact Jodi Roth-Saks to get started.